 Day 2: Explore Gulf Shores and Orange Beach’s Parks

 Today, go and explore the area by land and sea.
 There are some fun ways to see the area away from the beach.
 Start the day at Gulf State Park and High S. Branyon Backcountry Trail.

 A state park is a great destination for active families who enjoy being outdoors.
 This state park has over 6000 acres, the second largest pier in the Gulf of Mexico, public beach access, campground, nature center, and miles and miles of trails.
 This is where you’ll also find Lake Shelby, a popular destination for families who want to be near the ocean but in calmer water.
 It is a large 900 acre freshwater lake inside the Gulf State Park.
 The swim beach is a popular place and you can often see kayakers, boats, and water skiing out on the lake.

 You could easily spend the entire day here on the trails, relaxing on the beach, fishing, and taking part in scheduled events at the nature center.
+The Gulf State Park Adventure Center is the place for rentals.
+They offer kayaks, canoes, banana boats, parasailing, segway, paddleboards, bicycles, and more.
 One of my favorite features of Gulf State Park is the Hugh S. Branyon Backcountry Trail which runs through the park.

 High S. Branyon Backcountry Trail

 These 25 miles of multi-use trails for perfect for families who want to walk, run, cycle, or Segway.
 Paths are a combination of raised boardwalks and paved roads which take you through the area’s different habitats.
 While on the trail, find local wildlife like Bald Eagles, alligators, otters, armadillos, and the occasional snake or squirrel.